Risks Associated with Occupational Health, Safety and Welfare

 First Aid

-Minimising risk due to accidents, hazards and illness depends on having properly trained volunteers, adequate first aid kits and appropriate authorisations for medication.
+Minimising risk due to accidents, hazards, and illness depends on having properly trained volunteers, adequate first aid kits, and appropriate authorisations for medication.
 Girl Guides Australia has determined the appropriate First Aid qualifications for Leaders and Managers as follows:

-• Assistant Unit Leaders, District Managers, Assistant District Managers, Region Managers and Assistant Region Managers – Provide Basic Emergency Life Support (PBELS) – theory only
+• Unit Leaders, Assistant Unit Leaders, District Managers, Assistant District Managers, Region Managers, and Assistant Region Managers – Provide Basic Emergency Life Support (PBELS) – theory and practical (CPR) assessment

 The holders of full PBELS and Provide First Aid qualifications should refresh the CPR element annually; this might usefully be included in a District Meeting agenda or Region / District training event.
 The theory element should be updated every three years.
-The State Offices undertake currency checks to establish when first aid, police check, working with children checks etc. need to be renewed.
+The State Offices undertake currency checks to establish when first aid, police checks working with children checks, etc. need to be renewed.
 Reports from the State Office or database to show will show which of your Leaders / Managers no longer have currency.

 Incident and Accident Notifications

-All forms can be found here; if the form is not available there please get in touch with your State Girl Guiding Organisation.
+All forms can be found here; if the form is not available please get in touch with your State Girl Guiding Organisation.

-If an incident or accident does occur the Leaders need to promptly inform the District Manager (or Region Manager) and complete the Girl Guide Incident Form.
+If an incident or accident does occur, the Leaders need to promptly inform the District Manager (or Region Manager) and complete the Girl Guide Incident Form.

 In the event of an accident, where it is unlikely that further medical treatment will be required, members are required to complete a First Aid Treatment Record (ADM.53b).